Dr Jan Butler

 Supervision

-Inquiries from prospective PhD students exploring areas of pop musicology or film musicology are always welcome.
+Inquiries from prospective PhD students exploring areas of pop musicology or film musicology are always welcome

 Research

-I specialise in the study of rock in the context of its surrounding institutions, exploring how musicians negotiate the expectations of their audience, the industry and the media and analysing the resultant sounds and visuals.
+I have two related areas of specialism, with popular music at their core.
+In pop music studies, I focus on the impact of the ideology of authenticity on popular music, exploring how musicians negotiate the expectations of their audience, the industry and the media and analysing the resultant sounds and visuals.
 Much of this work so far has focussed on the birth of rock in the 60s, looking at the Beach Boys, Jimi Hendrix and Jefferson Airplane as particular examples.
-I am also interested in the nature of recordings and the analysis of record production and am currently working on a collaborative project exploring these questions in relation to the Squeeze album, Spot the Difference.
-I also study film music, and am currently writing a chapter on Baz Luhrmann's Romeo and Juliet
+I am also interested in the nature of recordings and the analysis of record production and have recently completed a collaborative project exploring these questions in relation to the Squeeze album, Spot the Difference

 Research impact